This book is comprised of two distinct parts that take the reader on a journey from pre-British Mandate Palestine to modern day Palestine.

 Nina Bazouzi Cullers was born in Jerusalem, Palestine, and lived in Bethlehem as a refugee after the Nakba.
 She is a graduate of the Lebanese American University and is currently living in the state of Virginia as a US citizen of several years.

 Fugitive Dreams is a slightly fictionalized literary memoir illustrating a sweeping 50 years of life under occupation through personal stories.
 Born in Palestine ‘on the “wrong” side of the border,’ Sameer finds his way to America to rebuild his life.
 His immigrant experience in post-9/11 America is laced to the ongoing conflict at home with the common threads of school shootings, police violence, human rights abuses, activism, and walls.
-For the sake of his daughter, he decides he must do something.

 “The way of a peacemaker is difficult.
 It requires deep forgiveness risking the friendship of your enemies, and begging for peace on your knees and in the streets.”